japila-books/spark-sql-internals/docs/spark-sql-JDBCOptions.md

 * REPEATABLE_READ
 * SERIALIZABLE

-Used exclusively when `JdbcUtils` is requested to <<spark-sql-JdbcUtils.adoc#saveTable, saveTable>>.
+Used exclusively when `JdbcUtils` is requested to <<spark-sql-JdbcUtils.md#saveTable, saveTable>>.

 ! `lowerBound`
 !
 ! [[lowerBound]] Lower bound of partition column

-Used exclusively when `JdbcRelationProvider` is requested to <<spark-sql-JdbcRelationProvider.adoc#createRelation-RelationProvider, create a BaseRelation>> for reading
+Used exclusively when `JdbcRelationProvider` is requested to <<spark-sql-JdbcRelationProvider.md#createRelation-RelationProvider, create a BaseRelation>> for reading

 ! `numPartitions`
 !